 Objective: The student develops an own idea for an economic experiment in this research direction.
 Students work in groups.
 Changing topics each semester.
-For current topics, see http://polit.econ.kit.edu or https://portal.wiwi.kit.edu/Seminare
+For current topics, see https://portal.wiwi.kit.edu/Seminare

 The acceptance of students for the seminar is based on preferences and suitability for the topics.
 This includes theoretical and practical experience with Behavioral Economics as well as English skills.